How to Develop an Android App: All Points you Should Consider

 An Android technology stack will definitely have the following languages, frameworks and environments.

-- Java and Kotlin: these are primary programming languages used to build an android app.
+- Java and Kotlin are the primary Android app development languages to build an Android app.
 While Java is old-school yet stable and super updated, Kotlin is interoperable and adapts to the old code written in Java.
+So, global Android developers are finding a delicate balance between using both languages.
+Also, modern Android programmers are quickly switching to Kotlin for its modern architecture and growing community.

 It has different parts, including the Android software development kit and Material Design.